 - Complexity estimation of edges (e.g. log required time for an edge to process a file of a certain size to better predict the progress)

-- Execute fast edges on-the-fly and delete their results to minimize the dataset size
+- Execute fast edges on-the-fly and delete their results to minimize the size on HDD

 - English (code and report must be in English)